queryluke/masseffect-5e-data/data/class-features/power-steal.md

 ---
-id: power_steal
-name: power Steal
+name: Power Steal
+class: engineer
+level: 18
+subclass: mastermind
 ---
-At {{ level }} level, you gain the ability to clone power effects onto your omni-tool.
+At 18th level, you gain the ability to clone power effects onto your omni-tool.

 Immediately after a creature casts a power that targets you or includes you in its area of effect, you can use your reaction to force the creature to make a saving throw with its powercasting ability modifier.
 The DC equals your power